 The Soul Box Project

 When the news about mass shootings and deaths by gunfire got to be too much, I found this socially engaged community art project and asked, “How can I help?”
-I provide a wide range of writing support for this pro bono client.
-From fellowship and grant applications to newsletters to blog posts to talking points, I donate hours of time to help shift the gun culture in our country.
+For the first three years of the project, I served as communications director, providing a wide range of writing support for this pro bono client.
+From fellowship and grant applications to newsletters to blog posts to talking points, I donated hours of time to help shift the gun culture in our country.

 Building livable communities with transit.
 That’s the tagline of the annual Rail~Volution conference.
 One of my first Portland clients, I’ve written their brochure and conference program since 2010.
 Copy and ideas come from all over the US.
 Working closely with the core committee, I set the theme and tone for the written communications.

 Ferguson Wellman Capital Management

 Writing the Ferguson Wellman annual report means writing about much more than numbers.
 The 2019 report was an exploration of company and human values viewed through the lens of design.
 And did I mention chairs?

 The Collins Foundation is an independent, private foundation that “exists to improve, enrich, and give greater expression to humanitarian endeavors in the state of Oregon and to assist in improving the quality of life in the state.”
 Contributing to their annual report always means talking to people who are doing good work in Oregon or learning about the work the Foundation funds around the state.
 Here are three examples of interview pieces I wrote for their annual reports.

 Why do you do what you do?
 And why do you do it for the birds?
 For the 2010 annual report, I talked to the people who support the Audubon Society of Portland: the volunteers, the employees and the donors.
 I used their stories to tell the story of the organization.
 More than a dozen interviews went into the stories that make up this annual report that’s more than numbers and milestones.